germs-lab/SOPs/Wafergen.md

 3. Measure the DNA concentration of your samples.
 *	In a 96-well plate, normalize cDNA at 4-6ng/ul.
 Final reaction concentration will be 1 - 1.5ng/ul on the SmartChip.
+This is the original request from Christi.
+Now she asks to give her whatever-concentration of DNA which you think works (or the concentration you have tried with local qPCR)
 *	If DNA concentrations are below the guidelines, they may not guarantee that they will work.
 However, they actually don’t know how low it could be.
 *	NO, it will not work if you want to put more volume to make up for low concentration of DNA.
 Please give them the volume which they have asked you.